Feniton

 Feniton is a village and civil parish in East Devon in the English county of Devon.
 The village lies about 4 mi west of Honiton, 3 mi north of Ottery St Mary, and 2 mi east of Talaton.

 The parish of Feniton incorporates the hamlets of Colesworthy, Higher Cheriton and Curscombe.
 It covers an area of 644 hectares (1591 acres), and is surrounded, clockwise from the north, by the parishes of Payhembury, Buckerell, Gittisham, Ottery St Mary and Talaton.
-At the 2001 census the parish had a population of 1,796, decreasing to 1,568 at the 2011 Census.
+At the 2011 census the parish had a population of 1,806, increasing to 1,965 at the 2021 Census.

 The 2012 draft East Devon Local Plan recorded 716 houses within the Built Up Area Boundary.
 Feniton is a major part of the electoral ward called "Feniton and Buckerell".
 The total population of this ward at the 2011 census was 2,274.

 The village

 The original village of Feniton contains the 13th-century Church of St Andrew, the post office, and a number of thatched cottages.
 The Wesley chapel which was built in 1850 is now disused and functions as an animal store.

 The Vine Water, a tributary of the River Otter, runs through this part of the village and is generally believed to have given the village its name.

 Feniton new village lies about 0.75 miles (1.21 km) west of the original village and is separated by open countryside.
 This area was formerly known as Sidmouth Junction and for many years consisted of just a few houses, a public house and a chapel, which were associated with the building and operation of the railway station of the same name.
 From the mid-1960s onwards, this area was transformed into Feniton new village by various medium-scale housing developments.
 These were accompanied by the building of Feniton Primary School, two village shops (one of which has since closed), and a playing field.
 In 1967, when the new village was taking shape, the original Sidmouth Junction railway station and its associated branch line were closed as part of the Beeching cuts.
 The station was reopened by British Rail in 1971 with the new name of Feniton.
 South Western Railway operate services from it to Exeter and London Waterloo.